Juxh01/ViTRA/README.md

 ## Usage & Experiments

 This project utilizes a Makefile to streamline development tasks and experiment execution.
-The training commands automatically parse Hydra configuration files to configure torchrun for both standalone and distributed environments.
+Training commands parse the provided Hydra config to configure `torchrun` for standalone or distributed execution.

 ### Development Commands